Punjab, India: Colonial era

+The Jallianwalla Bagh in 1919, months after the massacre.

 In 1919, Reginald Dyer ordered his troops to fire on a crowd of demonstrators, mostly Sikhs in Amritsar.
 The Jallianwala massacre fuelled the Indian independence movement.
 Nationalists declared the independence of India from Lahore in 1930 but were quickly suppressed.
 The struggle for Indian independence witnessed competing and conflicting interests in the Punjab.
 When the Second World War broke out, nationalism in British India had already divided into religious movements.
 The landed elites of the Muslim, Hindu and Sikh communities had loyally collaborated with the British since annexation, supported the Unionist Party and were hostile to the Congress party led independence movement.
 Among the peasantry and urban middle classes, the Hindus were the most active National Congress supporters, the Sikhs flocked to the Akali movement while the Muslims eventually supported the Muslim League.
 Many Sikhs and other minorities supported the Hindus, who promised a secular multicultural and multireligious society.
 In March 1940, the All-India Muslim League passed the Lahore Resolution, demanding the creation of a separate state from Muslim majority areas in British India.
-This triggered bitter protests by the Hindus and Sikhs in Punjab, who could not accept living in a Muslim Islamic state.
+This triggered bitter protests by the Hindus and Sikhs in Punjab, who could not accept living in an Islamic state.